 the interface).
 Lock the spare state and switch to other presets.
 The spare state will contain your settings, rather than being stored in presets.

 - Oversample - Oversampling is applied to the internal processing to achieve the highest audio quality.
+The compressor stages will also now respond to inter-sample peaks.
 NOTE: Oversampling consumes

 more CPU power and is most likely to benefit solo instruments that are exposed in the mix.
 It is less likely to benefit complex or dense mixes.

 - Master Mid mode - Uses the MID frequency band to drive the MASTER compression envelope.
 The LOW and HIGH compression envelopes

 are OFF.
 This is useful for internal EQ sidechain type compression.
 Use the MID band to select the frequencies that control the MASTER (all bands) compression.